filipstrand/lagrangian-mechanics/README.md

 # Lagrangian mechanics

 Here we present the code used in our [Bachelor's thesis (13.5 MB)](https://github.com/filipstrand/lagrangian-mechanics/blob/master/thesis/bachelors_thesis.pdf) on Lagrangian mechanics.
+Done in colaboration with [@jakobarnoldsson](https://github.com/jakobarnoldsson/).

 The code consists of two independent parts:

 * [Maple code](https://github.com/filipstrand/lagrangian-mechanics/blob/master/maple_code) (Written with the [Sophia](http://www.mech.kth.se/~nap/F_fk/sophia/) plugin for [Maple](https://www.maplesoft.com/products/Maple/) to model and solve the equations of motion for the systems)